 When cloth diapering a newborn, you will need approximately 15-20 newborn AIO cloth diapers; this is if you do laundry every day or every other day maximum.
 Ideally, you should have enough diapers for 2-3 days, which means roughly 36 diapers.

 As your child reaches toddlerhood, you will probably only need about twenty diapers, so some choose to use disposables or purchase their newborn diapers secondhand.

 Also read: Best All-in-One (AIO) Cloth Diapers

 Benefits of All-In-One Cloth Diapers

 If you prefer to use more natural materials, there are organic all-in-one cloth diapers.
-For example, Blueberry sells one-size all-in-ones with 100% organic birdseye cotton for $30.95 a piece on Amazon.
+For example, Grovia sells one-size all-in-ones with 100% Organic Cotton on both sewn-in insert and snap-in booster for $25.95 a piece.

 All-in-ones are absorbent, waterproof, great for overnight use, and simple to use.